namin/lms-verify/README.md

 From a high-level regular expression matcher, written as a generic interpreter, generate low-level C code specialized to a specific regular expression.
 In each tested instance, the generated code is verified to be free of memory errors.
 This required very few, simple and generic annotations about loop invariants. ([code](src/test/scala/lms/verify/RegexTests.scala))

-Fun fact: the generic interpreter comes from C ([original code with hand-written ACSL annotations](src/out/re.c)), but was translated to Scala for the LMS tutorials as a small example of the common generative pattern of turning an interpreter into a compiler ([tutorial page](http://scala-lms.github.io/tutorials/regex.html)), and now the LMS backend switched to generating C.
+Fun fact: the generic interpreter comes from C ([original code with hand-written ACSL annotations](src/out/re.c)), but was translated to Scala for the LMS tutorials as a small example of the common generative pattern of turning an interpreter into a compiler ([tutorial page](http://scala-lms.github.io/tutorials/regex.html)), and now the LMS backend switched to generating C code (using Scala-like string idioms still).

 #### HTTP Parser